radioman85/RemoteLightControl-ESP8266/README.md

 ... and so on

-With light_interface.py this file is read and
+With light_interface.py this file is read and the corresponding lights are turned on or off depending on the request_status in the txt-file.
+To turn the light on or off only the "request_status: " has to be changed and safed while the python script is on going reading it and acting according to the content.

+Currently it is sending the a wifi request to the same light-node.
+So it is nothing special here at the time!